Media in The Simpsons: Commercialism

+Animation

-AnimationThe Itchy & Scratchy Show is a show within a show that appears occasionally in episodes of The Simpsons.
+The Itchy & Scratchy Show is a show within a show that appears occasionally in episodes of The Simpsons.
 They typically appear in the form of 15-60 second cartoons that are filled with over-the-top violence, usually initiated by Itchy the mouse against Scratchy the cat; Itchy is almost always the victor.
 The show is usually a parody of traditional cartoons or takeoffs on famous films, but the plot and content are always violent.
 The most direct and obvious example is Tom and Jerry, an animated series which was also about a constant battle between a cat and a mouse, with the mouse usually victorious.
 Itchy and Scratchy cartoons are often added when a show needs expanding or when there is an issue that the writers wish to satirize.
 In some cases, notably in "The Itchy & Scratchy & Poochie Show", the writers use Itchy & Scratchy as a way to comment on The Simpsons.